alwashali/yaa/README.md

 ## Indexing yaml project

 yaa is built for searching inside detection rule projects such as SigmaHQ, however it can be used with any similar project.
-To index yaml project inside, use the command **index**, following example shows how to use the tool with SigmaHQ project.
+To index yaml project, use the command **index**, following example shows how to use the tool with SigmaHQ project.

 ```